 Also known as the Blue Neon Goby, this species is uniquely characterized by a bright blue stripe along its side.
 A long-bodied fish, the rest of this fish is a dark brown to black with a pale ventrum.

 The neon goby looks very similar in color to the Broadstripe Goby (Elacatinus prochilos) and Sharknose Goby (Elacatinus evelynae).
-They have a very similar body shape to the Yellowline Goby (Elacatinus figaro), and have been breed together for gobies with a yellow to blue stripe.
+They have a very similar body shape to the Yellowline Goby (Elacatinus figaro), and have been bred together producing gobies with a yellow to blue stripe.
 The Neon Goby can be confused with the Electric Blue Neon Dwarf Goby (Stiphodon atropurpureus), which is a freshwater fish native to Asia.

 A peaceful community fish such as the neon goby gets along with many different species of saltwater fish.
 Given their small size, they are well suited for smaller setups.
 However, mated pairs may become aggressive when defending their nest of eggs.
 Here are some species that make good tankmates:

 Ocellaris Clownfish (Amphiprion ocellaris)

 Neon gobies do not have to be limited to nano aquarium setups.
 Their small size and easy-going nature make them ideal additions for many saltwater and reef tanks.
 Being cleaner gobies, they may set up a cleaner station, where larger fish stop by for an external cleaning.
 Don't be surprised if you see a willing goby swim into the mouth or gills of a larger fish!
 This is simply part of the cleaning process.

 These tiny fish like to have a small cave or crevice to call home that is overlooked by larger fish.
 They may not always stay in the same place and may been seen roaming about the aquarium, especially when first introduced.
 Once a pair has been established, they will usually stick to their territory.